 - Bank account and payment channels

-Opening a bank account for customer deposits and withdrawals is an integral part of the broker’s business.
+Opening a bank account for customer deposits and withdrawals is an integral part of the broker’s business, in case you do not have one you can get it here.
 In the current climate of tightening regulations, it may take more time than expected to source and establish your corporate account.
 In fact, many banks have taken into account the high risk of trading and refuse to open accounts for foreign exchange brokers.
 Other options to consider include regional banks, emerging markets banks, and non-bank institutions.

 In addition, in many places, China in particular, third-party payment channels are being more closely regulated or are being cut off altogether.
 You may have to find other payment channels, such as overseas payment companies or traditional wire transfers.